PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Coarsening in PASCO: contributions

 \subsection{Coarsening in PASCO}

 The coarsening approach in PASCO is similar to some existing methods in the sense that it is an iterative and multi-level edge-contraction-based coarsening method.
 Starting from the initial graph $\bigG$ of size $N$, we aim to coarsen it to a smaller graph of target size $n = \lfloor N/\rho \rfloor$, ($\rho$ being the \emph{compressive factor}) following \Cref{alg:coarsening_global}.
 The innovation for PASCO comes from the way each iterative coarsening (from $G^{(\ell)}$ to $G^{(\ell+1)}$) is performed (step 8 in \Cref{alg:coarsening_global}).
 More precisely, as it is an edge-contraction-based approach, we introduce a new simple but efficient edge sampling mechanism, detailed in \Cref{alg:coarsening_one}.
-In this approach, we propose to sample uniformly at random an unvisited vertex $u$ of $G^{(\ell)}$, and sample one of its neighbors $v$ (potentially already visited) uniformly at random (steps 5 and 6 of \Cref{alg:coarsening_one}).
-The edge $(u,v)$ is used for contraction; that is, $u$ and $v$ are sent to the same hypernode (step 7), and then both vertices $u$ and $v$ are set as visited (step 8).
+In this approach, we propose to sample uniformly at random an unvisited vertex $u$ of $G^{(\ell)}$, and sample one of its neighbors $v$ (potentially already visited) uniformly at random (steps 5 and 6 of \Cref{alg:coarsening_one} or \Cref{fig:one_step_coarsening}b).
+The edge $(u,v)$ is used to update the coarsening table; that is, $u$ and $v$ are assigned to the same hypernode (step 7), and then both vertices $u$ and $v$ are set as visited (step 8).
+Observe that groups of nodes circled in dark red in \Cref{fig:one_step_coarsening}c represent the final state of the coarsening table.